course-details-portlet

 The course uses team-based learning.
 Lectures and exercises are combined.
 The intention is to facilitate learning and to provide feedback to students throughout the semester, and enable learning in the context of realistic scenarios through projects.

-Throughout the semester, students receive feedback on their level of preparation through Readiness Assurance Tests (RATs), which are multiple-choice tests that are done during class time.
-Each test introduces the students to a new subset of concepts.
+Throughout the semester, students receive feedback on their level of preparation through tests that are done during class time.

-To develop skills and knowledge on higher cognitive levels, students also conduct up to 3 practical assignments and compulsory oral presentations in teams throughout the semester.
+To develop skills and knowledge on higher cognitive levels, students also conduct up to 3 practical assignments throughout the semester.

 Further on evaluation

-Three assessments provide the basis for the final grade in the course, Readiness Assurance Tests (RATs), a portfolio and a digital final exam that count for 30, 40 and 30% of the final grade, respectively.
-All three parts must be passed in order to pass the course.
+Two assessments provide the basis for the final grade in the course, a portfolio and a digital final exam that count for 40% and 60% of the final grade, respectively.
+Both parts must be passed in order to pass the course.
 The results for each of the parts are given with a letter grade.

-The RATs, the practical assignments and the exam are given in English only.
+The material and the exam are given in English only.
 The exam can be answered in English or in Norwegian.

 Course materials